Rushyo/VindicateTool/README.md

 TL;DR - Attackers might be stealing all sorts of credentials on your network (everything from Active Directory credentials to personal email accounts to SQL passwords) from right under your nose and you may be completely unaware it's happening.

-### Build prerequisites

-Requires .NET Framework 4.5.2 and Visual Studio 2015 or higher to build.
-Pre-compiled binaries are available under ReleaseBinaries.

 ### Licensing

 Vindicate is copyright Danny 'Rushyo' Moules and provided under a GPLv3 license without warranty.
 See LICENSE.